hack66/bet2512/README.md

 docker run -p 8842:8842 -d ooniprobe
 ```

+The measurements will take some time to complete, so please allow at least
+three hours before disconnecting from the Internet.

 If you don't shut down your system and if you don't stop the Docker container,
 the tests will be running every day.
 Otherwise, please remember to run the
 above command after each reboot, in order to re-start the container.